binaryballer33/nextjs-app-router-template/README.md

 ### Seeding The Database

-Make Sure You Have TSX installed, Use TSX to run seed file, it will allow you to use other neccessary dependencies created in the project unlike mjs or js files
+Make Sure You Have TSX installed, Use TSX to run seed file, it will allow you to use other necessary dependencies created in the project unlike mjs or js files

 `npm install -g tsx`